What is brand value and what are the main factors that influence your brand value?

 Below is a quick and short explanation of the major steps involved in the brand valuation process.

-2) Get Business Information – you can get this market information from numerous sources including the following:
+2) Get business information – you can get this market information from numerous sources including the following:

 - Financial statements for the past 3 to 5 years – to evaluate financial performance and situation